 John says: “Redthread continue to find ways to be innovative and unique within the sector, making the services we offer so invaluable to the young people that benefit from them.”

-Josh is the Programme Assistant based at St George’s Hospital.
+Josh is the Programme Coordinator based at St George’s Hospital.
 Before joining Redthread, he studied History at the University of Oxford and has also worked as a freelance researcher for an MP.
 Part of Josh’s role involves connecting young people with youth workers once a referral has been made.
 Josh loves reading about the French Revolution, ambling through the National Gallery, and pulling his hair out watching his beloved West Brom.

 Josh says: “It’s great that Redthread can work so closely with hospital staff so that vulnerable young people can get the help they need as soon as possible.”

 Steph is based at St Mary’s Hospital where she is the Programme Coordinator.
 Part of Steph’s role involves looking after the evaluation reports and follow ups at St Mary’s.

 Steph recently graduated with a Master’s in Criminology, Criminal Justice and Social Research at the University of Surrey, travelling over 550 miles a week for 18 months from the North East – Surrey!
 A rival to Mary Berry, Steph is a keen baker and is mostly found pottering around the kitchen.

 Steph says: “What I like most about working at Redthread is everyone’s positivity.
 Everyone is really dedicated to making a difference by supporting young people through difficult experiences.”